Consistency of Variational Inference for Nonlinear Inverse Problems of Partial Differential Equations: Abstract

 \section{Abstract}

-We consider non-linear Bayesian inverse problems of determining the parameter $f$.
-For the posterior distribution with a class of Gaussian process priors, we study the statistical performance of variational Bayesian inference to the posterior with variational sets consisting of Gaussian measures or a mean-field family.
-We propose certain conditions on the forward map $\mathcal{G}$, the variational set $\mathcal{Q}$ and the prior such that, as the number $N$ of measurements increases, the resulting variational posterior distributions contract to the ground truth $f_0$ generating the data, and derive a convergence rate with polynomial order or logarithmic order.
-As specific examples, we consider a collection of non-linear inverse problems, including the Darcy flow problem, the inverse potential problem for a subdiffusion equation, and the inverse medium scattering problem.
+We investigate the convergence rates of variational posterior distributions for statistical inverse problems involving nonlinear partial differential equations (PDEs).
+Departing from exact Bayesian inference, variational inference transforms the inference problem into an optimization problem by introducing variational sets.
+Based on a modified ``prior mass and testing'' framework, we propose general conditions for three categories of inverse problems: mildly ill-posed, severely ill-posed, and those with unknown model parameters.
+Concentrating on the variational sets comprising the restricted Gaussian or widely utilized Gaussian mean-field families, we demonstrate that for all three categories, the convergence rate can be decomposed into a true distribution term and a variational approximation term.
+Moreover, we illustrate that the true distribution term dominates the convergence rates, thereby substantiating the effectiveness of the variational inference method for inverse problems of PDEs.
+As specific examples, we examine a collection of non-linear inverse problems, including the Darcy flow problem, the inverse potential problem for a subdiffusion equation, and the inverse medium scattering problem.
 Besides, we show that our convergence rates are minimax optimal for these inverse problems.